ocean-tracking-network/node-manager-training/_episodes/06_tag_metadata.md

 ### Loading to OTN Tables

+**STOP** - confirm there is no Push currently ongoing.
+If a Push is ongoing, you must wait for it to be completed before processing beyond this point

 This cell will populate the `otn_animals` and `otn_transmitters` master-tables, with the following success messaging:

 ```